abc123me/Nvidia-Fancontrol/README.md

 (I'm working on making it better)

 ## Usage
-`python3 main.py` No special privledges required!
+- `python3 main.py` No special privledges required!

-`python3 main.py -v` Same as before but launches it in verbose mode
+- `python3 main.py -v` Same as before but launches it in verbose mode
+### Modifications
 You can modify main.py to make a custom fan curve, or use a different GPU/Fan.

 ## Tested configurations